rng-guy/NFSMWBartender/README.txt

  • ExOptsTeam, for permitting me to use their Heat-level fixes;
  • trelbutate, for his "NFSMW Cop Car Healthbars" mod as a resource; and
  • Orsal, Aven, Astra King79, and MORELLO, for testing and providing feedback.

-── ■ │ 6 - WHAT CHANGED IN EACH VERSION? │ ■ ──────────────────────────────────────────────────────

-v1.00.00: Initial release
-      01: Revised "LIMITATIONS" section of README
-      02: Revised multiple sections of README
-      03: Yet another minor README revision
-      04: README?
-More like "FIXME"
-      05: Clarified "Events" spawns in "Cars.ini"
-      06: Clarified string assignment in "Labels.ini"
-      07: Clarified ignored VltEd parameters when "Advanced" feature set is enabled
-      08: Corrected a few typos in README
-      09: Clarified cooldowns in "Supports.ini" and helicopter spawns in "Helicopter.ini"
-      10: Revised multiple .ini comments and enforced consistency
-      11: Further clarified cooldowns in "Supports.ini"
-      12: Improved formatting of .ini files and expanded "LIMITATIONS" section of README
-      13: Added compatibility note for VltEd and other .asi mods in "LIMITATIONS" section of README
-      14: Added compatibility note for Binary mods in "LIMITATIONS" section of README
-      15: Added note about README structure
-      16: Clarified stability of "NFSMW LimitAdjuster" in "LIMITATIONS" section of README

-   01.00: Fixed a bug with vehicle names containing underscores
-      01: Removed some superfluous memory patches

-   02.00: Improved thread safety of cop-spawn interceptor functions
-      01: Rephrased spawning-related entries in "LIMITATIONS" section of README
-      02: Removed redundant push / pop instructions

-   03.00: Fixed the Heat-level update in free-roam and a rare bug of the game miscounting cops
-      01: Rephrased "LIMITATIONS" section of README yet again

-   04.00: Added post-race pursuit hook and changed cop count to decrement after full despawns only
-      01: Added workaround for vanilla bug of fleeing HeavyStrategy 3 spawns ("ADVANCED" set only)
-      02: Improved phrasing and corrected some typos in README

-   05.00: Added "count" support to custom "Roadblocks" and "Events" spawn tables
-      01: Rephrased README to better reflect recent changes to both feature sets
-      02: Restructured "LIMITATIONS" section of README and renamed both "General.ini" files
-      03: Restructured and rephrased README some more
-      04: Merged "Behaviour.ini" with "Cars.ini" file
-      05: Clarified global cop-spawn limit in "LIMITATIONS" section of README and "Cars.ini" file
-      06: Added missing number-format comment to "Others.ini" file

-   06.00: Fixed incorrect labelling of roadblock vehicles joining pursuits after spike-strip hits
-      01: Made terminology in README and .ini files files more consistent, and rephrased some parts

-   07.00: Fixed Heavy / LeaderStrategy spawns not fleeing as per their "Duration" VltEd parameters
-      01: Improved general performance of cop management functions for the "ADVANCED" set
-      02: Clarified some ambiguous phrasing in "LIMITATIONS" section of README
-      03: Clarified the different types of patrol spawns in README and "Cars.ini" file
-      04: Rephrased parts of the README for what feels like the millionth time

-   08.00: Added support for separate free-roam and race pursuit parameters
-      01: Improved performance slightly and expanded "LIMITATIONS" section of README

-   09.00: Added fixes for Heat levels above 5 resetting and missing menu textures in Career mode
-      01: It's a bird!
-It's a plane!
-No, it's yet another fresh batch of phrasing corrections!
-      02: Added information about enabling / disabling individual bug fixes to README
-      03: Clarified logic of spawn-table copying in "LIMITATIONS" section of README
-      04: Corrected mislabelled spawn tables in "LIMITATIONS" section of README
-      05: Rephrased a couple more parts of the README to remove ambiguity
-      06: Overhauled entire README and renamed parameter group in "Labels.ini" file
-      07: Improved clarity of README by replacing most references with nouns

-   10.00: Assigned correct spawn table to first cop spawn in Career milestone / bounty pursuits
-      01: Improved readability of README by overhauling language and phrasing throughout
-      02: Expanded all comments and also rearranged busting parameters in configuration files
-      03: Further expanded file parsing and usage notes subsections in README
-      04: Edited configuration files of "Advanced" feature set to use the game's vanilla values

-   11.00: Fixed "Events" spawn tables not applying to scripted patrol spawns in prologue races
-      01: Added missing reset hook for "Events" spawn tables between consecutive (prologue) races
-      02: Made phrasing of comments in configuration files more internally consistent
-      03: Clarified comments about "NFSMW LimitAdjuster" in "Cars.ini" file and README
-      04: Improved performance slightly by removing redundant assembly instructions

-   12.00: Added fix for vanilla helicopter shadows and further improved performance
-      01: Improved performance even more by removing redundant re-hashing
-      02: Fixed rare edge case of "Events" spawns temporarily blocking "Chasers" spawns
-      03: Another performance improvement by reducing re-hashing even further

-   13.00: Improved performance by rewriting and streamlining the internal file-parsing logic